PaulWay/openscad_work/libs/README.md

   - `pipe_oi(height, o_radius, i_radius)`
   - `hollow_cone_rt(height, bottom_radius, top_radius, thickness)`
   - `hollow_cone_oi(height, o_bot_radius, i_bot_radius, o_top_radius, i_top_radius)`
+  - `sphericone(sphere_r, cone_base_r, angle=40, truncate_at_xy_plane=false)`
+    - A sphere of `sphere_r` radius, standing on a cone whose base is of `cone_base_r` radius, where the angle of the cone is `angle` from the horizontal.
+The cone height is calculated such that it meets the sphere at a tangent.
+    - This is for printing a sphere, sitting on some other object such as a cylinder or flat surface, without needing support.
+      This will emit the total height, which is calculated; if you need an absolute maximum height you will need to put something like a cylinder underneath it based on that total sphericone height.
 - **Cylinder segments**
   - `half_cylinder(height, radius)`
   - `cylinder_segment(height, radius, angle=360)`